byomkesh99/cdk_hashicups/README.md

 6) Now create new [Hashicups user](https://developer.hashicorp.com/terraform/tutorials/providers/provider-use#create-new-hashicups-user) which going to authenticate against protected endpoints.
+7) Our target to achieve here are a) each order should be definable as a folder, and the name of the folder going to be used as a resource id, b) each file in the folder going to represent a single item of the order, in the file contents, we are going to have the quantity for the item.
-7) Now go to the path and run CRUD operation for ordering Coffee
+8) Now go to the path and run CRUD operation for ordering Coffee.

        cd cdk_hashicups/packages/iac
        cdktf get
-       cdktf plan order1            ## order2 or any stack you have created cdktf deploy
+       cdktf plan             ## It will display all the orders and how many resources going to add/update/remove cdktf deploy

 8) Once you run the above mentioned command (mentioned in step 6) you can see the orders (order1 and order2 etc.) and the items inside the order.